LeaseLoco Alternatives for EV Salary Sacrifice in the UK (2026 Guide)

 Key Insights

-• LeaseLoco is a car leasing comparison site, not a dedicated electric car salary sacrifice provider — meaning it cannot offer the full tax savings, employer protection, and all-inclusive packages that a specialist scheme delivers.
+• LeaseLoco is a car leasing comparison site, not an electric car salary sacrifice provider.
+It can't deliver the tax savings, employer protection, or all-inclusive packaging that a specialist scheme offers.

-• Through a dedicated electric car scheme, employees save 20-50% on any electric car via pre-tax salary deductions, with Benefit-in-Kind (BiK) at just 3% for 2025/26.
+• Through a dedicated salary sacrifice scheme, employees typically save 20–50% on an electric car via pre-tax salary deductions, with BiK at 4% for the 2026/27 tax year.

-• The Electric Car Scheme offers Complete Employer Protection from Day 1, new and used EVs, and The Charge Scheme for salary sacrifice EV charging — setting the standard for electric car salary sacrifice in the UK.
+• The Electric Car Scheme offers Complete Employer Protection from Day 1, covers new and used EVs, and includes The Charge Scheme [Insert internal link to: https://www.electriccarscheme.com/the-charge-scheme] for salary sacrifice EV charging.

 What Is LeaseLoco?